-- The student is nearing the maximum number of credits allowed for the current degree they are pursuing.
+- The student is nearing the maximum number of credits/timeframe allowed for the current degree they are pursuing.

-- A "Financial Aid INFO" hold is added to Campus Connection.
-The hold is informational only and will not interfere with adding or dropping courses.
+- A "Financial Aid INFO" indicator is added to Campus Connection.
+The indicator is informational only and will not interfere with adding or dropping courses.

-- If the student is not beginning his/her final semester when the hold is added, it is recommended that they complete the maximum credit appeal process.
+- If the student is not beginning his/her final semester when the indicator is added, it is recommended that they complete the maximum attempted credits/timeframe appeal process.

 Types of aid affected:

-SAP regulations cover the following programs: Pell Grant, Perkins Loan, Nursing Loan, Subsidized and Unsubsidized Direct Loan, SEOG, Work-Study, Direct PLUS Loan, ND State Grant, North Dakota Academic Scholarships, North Dakota Career and Technical Education Scholarships, TEACH Grant, Cultural Diversity Tuition Waiver, and some alternative loans.
+SAP regulations cover the following programs: Pell Grant, Perkins Loan, Nursing Loan, Subsidized and Unsubsidized Direct Loan, SEOG, Work-Study, Direct PLUS Loan, ND State Grant, North Dakota Academic Scholarships, North Dakota Career and Technical Education Scholarships, TEACH Grant, Cultural Diversity Tuition Waiver, and some private loans including the Bank of North Dakota DEAL.
 Other scholarships and tuition waivers may also be governed by SAP regulations.

 Students who have been placed on Financial Aid Disqualification may appeal their status if they had an extenuating circumstance that negatively impacted their academic performance.
 Examples of situations that are acceptable include documented medical problems, impaired emotional health, death of a family member, or extreme financial hardship.
 Specific documentation must be submitted to support the appeal and submission of an appeal does not guarantee approval and reinstatement of financial aid eligibility.

 If the student does not have an extenuating circumstance on which to base their appeal, they must successfully complete a semester (no minimum registration required) without the benefit of federal aid.
 If the student remains disqualified following the successful completion of a semester, they may submit an appeal based on academic success and demonstrated ability to be successful in future semesters.
 A link to the Financial Aid Disqualification appeal form will be included in the electronic notification of disqualification.
 The Financial Aid Appeal Form must be submitted by the deadline date, along with supporting documentation to be considered.
 The student will be notified of the appeal decision via their NDSU email.
-If the student finds the decision unsatisfactory, he/she may appeal to the Financial Aid Director within 10 business days.
+If the student finds the decision unsatisfactory, he/she may appeal in writing to the SAP Appeals Committee within 10 business days.

-Successful appeals may result in the student being granted a probationary semester or placed on a Plan of Study/ Academic Contract (POS).
+Successful appeals may result in the student being granted a probationary semester or placed on a Plan of Study Contract.
 During the probationary semester students not meeting cumulative requirements must meet all SAP requirements or those specifically outlined in their Plan of Study Contract to continue receiving aid in subsequent semesters.

-Deadlines: Deadlines to submit an appeal are applicable each semester and are provided on the appeal form.
+Deadlines: Deadlines to submit an appeal are applicable each semester and are provided on the website.

 Reinstatement of Aid Eligibility: